revx0012/Chatbot-Discord/README.md

 ## Commands
-`chatbot` - Use this command to set up the channel where the bot should respond.
+- `chatbot` - Use this command to set up the channel where the bot should respond.
 It ensures the bot interacts only in the designated channel within the server.

-`restart` - This command restarts the bot.
+- `restart` - This command restarts the bot.
 It can be helpful when you need to refresh the bot's functionality.

-`ruleadd` - Add a new rule using this command.
+- `ruleadd` - Add a new rule using this command.
 Each rule should be enclosed in double quotes, like "Be helpful".
 Rules help define how the bot behaves in interactions.

+## Commands Explained
+- chatbot: a command which is `chatbot` it setups a channel which your chatbot can only answer respond there instead of other channels, to use it you can do `<@ID> chatbot #channel` You can replace the id in <@ID> with your bot id or just use your bot name like if it is "Chatbot" you can use `@Chatbot chatbot #channel` replace the #channel with the channel where would the bot only respond in.
+Once you setup the channel you go to the channel you specified and send any messages/question such as "What's your name?" without the prefix it should work.

+- restart: Self-explanatory

+- ruleadd: Can't explain much, but you can do `@Yourbot ruleadd "your rule here"`

 ## Automatic Script